dortania/OpenCore-Multiboot/Intro/Booting-part.md

 - Loads the bootloader
   - OS is loaded after that.

-Usually the said "bootloader" is contained somewhere in the disk, and that somewhere is called a **EFI Partition**.
+Usually, the said "bootloader" is contained somewhere in the disk, and that somewhere is called a **EFI Partition**.
 You can find this named different things like ESP (EFI System Partition), SYSTEM, EFI, BOOT and so on.
 This partition is **FAT32** formatted and flagged as **EF00** in MBR or **C12A7328-F81F-11D2-BA4B-00A0C93EC93B** GUID in GPT.
 This partition contains usually the EFI applications (like an OS bootloader) in it that are loaded at boot by the UEFI firmware (remember this as it is important for later for recovery).

 # Legacy/CSM Systems

-Contrary to UEFI, Legacy systems are a older and much more mature (dating back to the first IBM PCs).
+Contrary to UEFI, Legacy systems are older and much more mature (dating back to the first IBM PCs).
 They're certainly a lot more limited and slower than UEFI on the same system but hold better compatibility with a lot of OSes (even macOS in some rare cases).
 Computer pre-2012 usually have this type of firmware (some exceptions like servers and some professional laptops and so on that can also have UEFI, they're not reliable thought in that mode).
 The computer would usually come with a version of Windows that is older than Windows 8 with a hard drive that is less than 2TB.
-Some desktop users at this time would also install OSes in Legacy mode even if their motherboard support the newer UEFI standard.
+Some desktop users at this time would also install OSes in Legacy mode even if their motherboard supports the newer UEFI standard.
 This could create issues with multibooting later on.

 These systems rely on another method of loading the bootloader.
 This piece of software is usually written in the first sectors of the disk (formatted as MBR) called **boot sector**, this sector is usually 512 or 4096 bytes big, the BIOS would then read the code, copy it to memory and then execute it, at that point an OS or Bootloader menu (like GRUB2) will show up: